chrisamador/new-templates/README.md

 ---

 ## Config.json
-The config.json file defines the template configation that are used when `yarn new` is ran.
+The config.json file defines the template configuration used when `yarn new` is ran.
 ```
 config.json
 {